Skip to content

 Tyrannosaurs continue to capture the imagination.
 These colossal “tyrant lizards” ranged from twenty-six to over thirty feet in length, with Tyrannosaurus rex itself stretching beyond forty feet and weighing more than eight tonnes.

 Some estimates suggest individuals may have reached up to forty-nine feet long and tipped the scales at fifteen tonnes.
-With new research suggesting T. rex could have been up to seventy percent bigger than the biggest known specimen (Mallon and Hone, 2024).
+With research suggesting T. rex could have been up to seventy percent bigger than the biggest known specimen (Mallon and Hone, 2024).

 Recent research has used volumetric modelling to reassess dinosaur body mass and shape across major clades, revealing that many species were heavier than previously thought (Dempsey et al. 2025).
 The study found that shifts in centre of mass evolved through both convergence and divergence, driven by changes across multiple body segments.

 This fresh perspective not only reshapes our understanding of T. rex, but also casts new light on its formidable relatives Albertosaurus, Gorgosaurus, Daspletosaurus, and Tarbosaurus, each one a master of its Late Cretaceous domain.
-T. rex remains, of course, the most iconic and widely recognised member of this formidable lineage.
+T. rex remains, of course, the most iconic and widely recognised member of this lineage.

 Face to face with a legend: A T. rex skull cast takes centre stage at Oxford’s Museum of Natural History.
 Image credit: James Ronan, 2019.

-Key features of these dinosaurs included high, broad snouts and a square-fronted ilium.
+Key features of these dinosaurs include high, broad snouts and a square-fronted ilium.
 They also displayed an arctometatarsus where the central metatarsal was pinched between the surrounding toe bones, forming a semi-fused, reduced element that did not fully extend.

 Meet Titus: The bone-crushing tyrant of Montana.
 On display at Wollaton Hall, this Tyrannosaurus rex brings prehistoric power straight to Britain’s doorstep.
 Image credit: Wikimedia, 2025.